 7 to 12 months:

-- Responds to her own name or another sound, even if it isn’t loud
+- Responds to their own name or another sound, even if it isn’t loud

 - Looks or turns in the direction of sounds